Yamini2001/DSA-Questions/README.md

 93.   **KDistantIndicesArray.java**: Return a list of all k-distant indices sorted in increasing order.
 94.   **KSmaalestSortedArray**: Given two sorted 0-indexed integer arrays nums1 and nums2 as well as an integer k, return the kth (1-based) smallest product of nums1[i] * nums2[j] where 0 <= i < nums1.length and 0 <= j < nums2.length.
 95.   **LongestBinarySubsequence**: Return the length of the longest subsequence of s that makes up a binary number less than or equal to k.
+96.   **LongestSubsequenceRepeatKTimes.java**: Return the longest subsequence repeated k times in string s.
+If multiple such subsequences are found, return the lexicographically largest one.
+If there is no such subsequence, return an empty string.